piroor/popupalt/migration-story.md

 Here are reasons why I could do it:

  * It was a bootstrapped addon.
+   I already removed all XUL overlay and XBL.
  * Core implementation of the addon was similar to a simple user script (after e10s migration.)
    Essential actions of the addon were enclosed inside the content area, and no privilege was required to do that.